TaskTrackersSynchronizer/task-trackers-synchronizer/README.md

             - *Code Coverage*:
                 - *Unit Tests with pytest*: Utilizes pytest for unit testing, integrating with issue providers APIs and following Test-Driven Development (TDD) methodology.
                 - *Integration Tests with pytest*: Ensures synchronization of all issues and includes idempotent tests with rule synchronization.
-                - *End-to-End (e2e) Tests with docker-compose*: Conducts end-to-end testing in a Dockerized environment.
-            - *Mutation Unit Tests with mutmut*: Evaluates test coverage by performing mutation testing.

         - **Security**:
             - *Semgrep with Bandit Ruleset*: Utilizes Semgrep with Bandit ruleset to identify common Python vulnerabilities.